VOO vs. VTI: S&P 500 vs. Total Stock Market ETFs

 8. Berkshire Hathaway Inc.

-Don’t let the top ten holdings deceive you – these happen to be some of the largest companies in the United States so it’s expected that they’d dominate the holdings.
+Don’t let the top ten holdings deceive you – these happen to be some of the largest companies in the United States so it’s expected that they’d dominate in both holdings lists.
 Both funds are capitalization-weighted (cap weighted) rather than equal or price-weighted, meaning they hold more of companies with higher market capitalization.

 Fund Data